The Notebook (novel): Plot

 Allie's mother shows up the next morning and gives Allie the letters from Noah.
 When her mother leaves, Allie is torn and has a decision to make.
 She knows she loves Noah, but she does not want to hurt Lon.
 Noah begs her to stay with him, but she decides to leave.
 She cries all the way back to the hotel and starts reading the letters her mother returned to her.
 At the hotel, her fiancé Lon is waiting in the lobby.

-The man stops reading the story at this point, and implies to the audience that he is reading to his wife, who suffers from Alzheimer's disease and does not recognize him.
+The man stops reading the story at this point and implies to the audience that he is reading to his wife, who has Alzheimer's disease and does not recognize him.
 Throughout the story he explains he is also ill, battling a third cancer, and suffering heart disease, kidney failure, and severe arthritis in his hands.

 He resumes reading the story and describing their life together: her career as a noted painter, their children, growing old together, and finally the diagnosis of Alzheimer's.
 He had changed the names in the story to protect her, but he is Noah and she is Allie.
 They walk together and Allie, although she does not recognize him, says she might feel something for him.

 That night they have dinner together.
 Referring to the story, she can't quite remember who Allie chose.
 Recognizing her husband, she tells him that she loves him.
 They embrace and talk, but after almost four hours, Allie fades.
-She begins to panic and hallucinate, and forgets who Noah is again.
+She begins to panic and hallucinate and forgets who Noah is again.
 The nurses have to sedate her.

 Later, Noah has a stroke and cannot visit Allie.
 When he recovers, he goes to visit Allie late at night, as he is staying in the same care home.
 When Noah tries to sneak past the nurse station, the nurse on duty states that she is going for a coffee, even though she already has one.
 She tells Noah she won't be back for a while and not to do anything foolish while she is away.
 Noah realizes this is just a ruse to let him go see Allie.
 He goes to Allie’s room and finds her in bed, asleep.
 She wakes up and recognizes him as Noah.
-They kiss and begin to be intimate as she undoes the buttons on his shirt.